hyperledger/bevel/platforms/hyperledger-besu/configuration/roles/create/member_node/Readme.md

 **when**: It runs when *enode_item.peer_name* != *peer.name*

 #### 5. nodelist loop when tls is false
- Add othernodes data to the file when tls is false for the orion transaction manager
+ Add othernodes data to the file when tls is false for transaction manager

 **lineinfile**: This module add the line to the file